drisskhattabi6/Django-Blog-Project/README.md

 The User can search for a specific topic in the blog, and he can surf a specific category of topics.

-# Run Project :
+## Run Project :

-To download the project :
+Download the project first using this cmd :

 ```
 git clone https://github.com/drisskhattabi6/Django-Blog-Project.git